cgoliver/cgoliver.github.io/_posts/2021-11-14-brocki-and-aesthetics.md

 The prominence of the safety sign 'DO NOT USE ELEVATOR IN CASE OF FIRE' is not accidental.
 The feeling of loss is inevitable when we are shown the hotel in its current state, yet placing your finger on exactly what was lost is not so easy.
-Going further, what I believe is being communicated here is that the Hotel Budapest was not simply lost to erosion and time, it was traded for something else, something which was given value over something else.
+Going further, what is being communicated here is that the Hotel Budapest was not simply lost to erosion and time, it was traded for something else, something which was given value over something else.
 Certainly the new Hotel Budapest is safer with is prominent safety warnings, and easy to maintain infrastructure but this sense of loss seems to tell us that we are dealing with a dilemma.
 I find this sentiment that safety cannot be our guiding virtue repeated throughout Western culture.

-When I see certain measures adopted as emergency responses to the pandemic such a mask wearing, isolation mandates, and vaccine pasports discussed as potential ['permanent measures'](https://time.com/5952051/masks-after-pandemic-ends/) I worry we may be making a similar tradeoff.
+When I see certain measures adopted as emergency responses to the pandemic such a mask wearing, isolation mandates, and vaccine pasports discussed as potential ['permanent measures'](https://time.com/5952051/masks-after-pandemic-ends/) I worry we are facing a similar tradeoff, without seeing a tradeoff.
-It is very difficult to argue against something that we are slowly becoming accustomed to.
+Of course we could discuss all of these in terms of 'rights' and 'freedoms' as in 'I have the right to choose whether my face is covered etc.'
+Although I do agree with such objections, I think this is missing the point.
+(On that note, I do believe rights are with us by birth and thus only their removal needs to be justified.)
+If we didn't care about these rights for some reason other than their being rights, I don't think there would be as much controversy around these discussions.
 As time passes, it becomes clearer to me that what we lost was a devotion to something beyond ourselves (a divine purpose), or even something deep inside ourselves (a divine soul) which calls us to place our values beyond the material, while never undermining it.
 Cathedrals, for all their beauty and indulgence, remain standing centuries later on sound architecture.
 In addition to that, there is an insistence in our culture to the present day (hence my choice of a recent film to anchor the discussion) that
 'man does not live by bread alone'.

-A world without faces in public spaces, hugs, handshakes, limits on gathering sizes, contact tracing, where documents are demanded for cultural events meant to bring us together (it is not coincintal that some of the most stressful scenes of The Grand Budapest are when Monsieur Gustave and Zero are being asked for their papers on the train) is, to put it plainly, an ugly one, and one that does not properly sustain human life.
+A world without faces, hugs, handshakes, limits on gathering sizes, contact tracing, where documents are demanded for cultural events meant to bring us together (it is not coincintal that some of the most stressful scenes of The Grand Budapest are when Monsieur Gustave and Zero are being asked for their papers on the train) is, to put it plainly, an ugly one, and one that does not properly sustain human life.
-What's worse is that on the surface the practical cost to maintaining those policies is minimal, and hence why so many people seem to be at ease under these conditions nowadays.
+What's worse is that on the surface, the practical cost to maintaining those policies is minimal, and hence why so many people seem to be at ease under these conditions nowadays.
-Masks may be a minor annoyance, QR codes can be easily generated and checked (and if [done properly](https://en.wikipedia.org/wiki/Zero-knowledge_proof) preserve privacy) vaccinations can be deployed at scale and with very little waiting time, tests are getting faster, and all of this may very well save some number of lives, and in certain contexts be altogether wortwhile.
+Masks are (arguably) a minor annoyance, QR codes can be easily generated and checked in microseconds(and if [done properly](https://en.wikipedia.org/wiki/Zero-knowledge_proof) preserve privacy) vaccinations can be deployed at scale and with very little waiting time, tests are getting faster, and all of this may very well save some number of lives, and in certain contexts be altogether wortwhile.
-Of course we could discuss all of these in terms of 'rights' and 'freedoms' as in 'I have the right to choose whether my face is covered etc.'
-Although I do agree with such objections, I think this is missing the point.
-(On that note, I do believe rights are with us by birth and thus only their removal needs to be justified.)
-If we didn't care about these rights for some reason other than their being rights, I don't think there would be as much controversy around these discussions.
-For this reason, I think that the motivating factor here is instead an 'aesthetic' one.
+What is truly objectionable about all of this?

 People that want to do away with this insistence on safety are doing so for the sake of a world that preserves some reverence for that which makes us human, as [Douglas Farrow](https://www.catholicworldreport.com/2021/04/24/get-out-of-my-pub-on-vaccinating-the-young-and-other-bad-ideas/) put it.
 It is simply for the sake of rejecting a world where the 'DO NOT USE THE ELEVATOR' sign is now permanently worn on our faces and on every door we cross.
 However, the point of this piece is not to propose a value set, but rather to point out a cost in the equation that we ought not to ignore.